PSYCHIATRIC DRUGS:

 used by such institutions as chemical straightjackets - a means

 of pacifying unruly patients" (p.
 28).
-I know of two examples of
+I know of two

 feeble old men in nursing homes who were barely able to get out